Are Microgreen Seeds Different From Regular Seeds?

 Microgreen seeds are sold in larger quantities because they are sown at much greater seeding densities.
 The customer needs more.

-Microgreens and often planted biweekly or weekly all year round, or at least for several months., So the consumer needs many more seeds than the outdoors gardener.
+Microgreens and often planted biweekly or weekly all year round, or at least for several months., So the consumer needs many more seeds than the outdoor gardener.

-This is why many microgreen seed companies only have ounce or larger packages for sale.
+This is why many microgreen seed companies only sell ounce or larger packages.

 Home Microgreens has a much different focus than other microgreen sellers.
-We also have the larger-sized packages and bags of seeds, but we also have seed packages that contain the perfect amount of seed for specific sized planting trays.
+We also have larger-sized packages and bags of seeds, but we also have seed packages that contain the perfect amount of seed for specific-sized planting trays.

 Unlike other suppliers that are often vague about seeding rates, we have our own calculator that you can use to figure out how many seeds you need for different-sized planting trays.